Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Albert Victor, Duke of Clarence

-Poor Albert Victor in his life has collected a whole train of strange legends and myths, for the most part unconfirmed even by the testimony of indirect witnesses.
-He was both homosexual (the Cleveland Street brothel scandal), epileptic (according to street charlatans), and, of course, Jack the Ripper himself.
+During his life, poor Albert Victor collected a whole train of strange legends and myths, mostly unconfirmed even by the testimony of indirect witnesses.
+He was both a homosexual (the Cleveland Street brothel scandal), and an epileptic (according to street charlatans), and, of course, Jack the Ripper himself.
 This theory was widely circulated in the press of the time, which was understandable.
-Speculating on the identity of the illustrious prince is a great way to increase circulation (and still works).
-The most rabid reporters stated that in this way Victor took revenge on the whores for his syphilis, from which, later, he allegedly died.
-Despite the widespread circulation of this version, the prince-duke had a reliable alibi for every case of murder, which completely excludes his guilt.
+Speculating on the personality of the illustrious prince is a great way to increase circulation (it still works).
+The most rabid reporters stated that in this way Victor was taking revenge on the whores for his syphilis, from which he allegedly later died.
+Despite the wide circulation of this version, the Prince Duke had a reliable alibi for each case of murder, which completely excludes his guilt.

 Pimps

-So many researchers still believe that behind the identity of Jack by the police are hidden the numerous atrocities of the cruel pimps of Whitechapel.
-On the one hand, it looks rather doubtful, since the guys from the streets of that time preferred to simply cut the throat of the obstinate lady, and that's it; on the other hand, almost all pimps were proficient with cold weapons: the maniac also possessed such a skill.
-In addition, the killings of women look revealing and frightening: if it was done as a deterrent, then it certainly worked.
+Many researchers still believe that behind the personality of Jack the police are hiding numerous atrocities of the brutal pimps of Whitechapel.
+On the one hand, it looks rather dubious, since the guys from the streets of that time preferred to simply cut the obstinate lady’s throat, and that would be the end of it; on the other hand, almost all pimps were excellent at wielding edged weapons: the maniac also had this skill.
+In addition, the murders of women look demonstrative and frightening: if it was done as a means of intimidation, then it probably worked.

 What else to read